RAILFAN GUIDES of the U.S.

 I thought the last train activity to be seen in New Freedom was after the auctioning of the Northern Central Rwy Dinner train in (I believe) September of 2002, but in looking at the Bing aerial shots, you can see there is only one caboose in the picture.
 Figuring the shots can be as old as two, three, even four years old, is seems the second caboose got delivered more recently than 2002.

 South of New Freedom the tracks are gone, due to hurricane Agnes which ripped through these parts in September 1972.
-It wasn't the wind that did the Northern Central in, because by the time Agnes got to MD and PA, it was just a really heavy rain storm which brought down bridges, embankments, and track.
-The Penn Central was not in financial condition to rebuild the line.
+It wasn't the wind that did the Penn Central (Northern Central) in, because by the time Agnes got to MD and PA, it was just a really heavy rain storm which brought down bridges, embankments, and track.
+The Penn Central was not in financial condition to rebuild the line, and the trains were rerouted to Perryville MD and up the Port Road along the Susquehanna River to Harrisburg..

 Pictures and aerial shots of Railroad and Stewartstown are at the bottom of the page.